Dr. Alexander Robel, Assistant Professor

 Email – Github – Twitter – CV

 I was born and raised in Miami, Florida in a Argentinian/Bolivian-American family.
 An early fascination with the puzzles within nature led me to a science-oriented public high school where I got my first taste of research in an after school internship at a federal lab.
-As an undergraduate at Duke University, I studied Earth Sciences and Physics, and worked with Susan Lozier and Josh Socolar to develop stochastic/dynamical systems methods to understand transport and the propagation of uncertainty in the ocean.
+As an undergraduate at Duke University, I studied Earth Sciences and Physics.
 I went on to pursue a PhD in Earth and Planetary Sciences at Harvard, where I was advised by Eli Tziperman and (externally) Christian Schoof.
 My dissertation focused on the theory and modeling of changes in ice stream flow and their connection to past periods of rapid deglaciation.
-I then worked with Victor Tsai at Caltech and Doug MacAyeal at the University of Chicago as a NOAA Climate and Global Change Postdoctoral Fellow.
+I then worked with Victor Tsai at Caltech as a NOAA Climate and Global Change Postdoctoral Fellow.
 Since 2018, I have been a faculty member in the School of Earth and Atmospheric Sciences at Georgia Tech as the head of the Ice & Climate research group.
 Our work is focused on understanding the causes of ice sheet change and developing conceptual, mathematical, and computational tools to predict future changes.

 Postdoctoral Fellows